klausi/klau.si/content/about/_index.md

 aliases = ["about.html", "node/1.html"]
 +++

 Hi!
 My name is Klausi.
-I work as Head of Technology Operations for [jobiqo](https://www.jobiqo.com).
+I work as Principal Engineer for [jobiqo](https://www.jobiqo.com).
 I have a master's degree in software engineering from the [Vienna University of Technology](https://www.tuwien.at/) where I focused my soft skill part on Gender Studies.
 I'm also interested in technology, politics and ethics.

 You can contact me on <a rel="me" href="https://mastodon.social/@klausi">Mastodon</a>, [LinkedIn](https://www.linkedin.com/in/klausi/) or per email.
 My first name dot my last name (Klaus Purer) @protonmail.ch.